Charley's War: Publishing history

 The strip followed Charley through to the end of the war and through into the invasion of Russia in 1919.
 However, in January 1985, Mills quit the strip before being able to complete the story (he intended the story to end in 1933, with Charley on the dole as Hitler is made Chancellor of Germany) due to a dispute over his research budget.

-Mills was replaced by Scott Goodall and the story was moved to the Second World War and became a more conventional war adventure strip.
+Mills was replaced by Scott Goodall and the story was moved to World War II and became a more conventional war adventure strip.
 However, the series ended in the early part of the Second World War after Charley is one of the lucky ones successfully evacuated from Dunkirk (along with his son), realising he is too old for soldiering any more.
 The story ends with him wondering how he came to become a soldier in the first place, leading into a re-run of the strip within Battle Picture Weekly until that comic folded.

 In reality, the ending of Charley's War was down to the poor health of Joe Colquhoun, which had already caused the strip to be delayed several weeks.
 Out of respect for Joe, there was no question of getting another artist to take over production, and it was felt best to simply draw it to a close.

 In 1988, Battle was folded into Eagle, which also began reprinting Charley's War, which became one of the mainstays of the title.
 By 1990, the storyline had reached 1917 and Charley's time as a stretcher bearer, but with the comic about to be revamped and most of the strips about to be dropped, the title skipped ahead to the conclusion of the First World War and the end of Charley's conflict with Captain Snell in order to give it some conclusion.

 Episodes of Charley's War were reprinted in the Judge Dredd Megazine (#211–244, in 2003–2006).
-The whole series was collected in ten graphic novels by Titan Books between 2004 and 2013.
+The First World War episodes were collected in ten graphic novels by Titan Books between 2004 and 2013.
 Rebellion's Treasury of British Comics imprint began a new series of graphic novels in 2018.

 Charley's War was featured in "Boys and Girls", the second programme of Comics Britannia on BBC Four.